There are some questions that send an icy chill down anyone’s spine.

 Here’s a career goal that most people will be able to relate to, regardless of their industry.
 It’s very easy to focus on the day-to-day minutiae of your job, especially when you’re in a detail-oriented role like project management.
 But, as a longer-term career goal, it’s important to also focus on the higher-level strategic aspects of your role.

-Alongside the more strategic thinking we just discussed, there’s another long-term career goal which can help you level up your expertise.
+Alongside the more strategic thinking we just discussed, there’s another long-term career goal that can help you level up your expertise.

 Alongside the strategic goals of the business, try also to consider the bottom line, too.
 It’s easy to forget, but all businesses live and die on the bottom line, so anything you can do in your role to grow revenue for the company will reflect very well on you.